-“Our members really stepped up to the plate this year in recognizing SRP Recognition Day,” said NYSUT Vice President Paul Pecorale.
-“From creating wonderful events, to continuing the celebration though union activism, the winning entries exemplify what is truly worth celebrating: your professionalism and creativity.”
+“Our members really stepped up to the plate this year in celebrating SRP Recognition Day,” said NYSUT Vice President Paul Pecorale.
+“From creating wonderful events to continuing the celebration though union activism, the winning entries exemplify what is truly worth celebrating: your professionalism and creativity.”

 First place went to the Long Beach School Employees Association.
-After attending a disheartening Board of Education meeting, LBSEA President Joanne Rea decided to cancel the local’s holiday party and instead use the money to buy LBSEA logo sweatshirts for her more than 400 members.
-They wore them as a show of solidarity, unity and strength on SRP Recognition Day.
+After attending a disheartening board of education meeting, LBSEA President Joanne Rea cancelled the local’s holiday party and used the money to buy LBSEA logo sweatshirts for her more than 400 members.
+They wore the shirts in solidarity, unity and strength on SRP Recognition Day.

 Second place was awarded to the Penfield Education Association, led by Russ Byer.
-This teacher-local started the school day by showing a one-minute video during the morning announcements in all six buildings.
+This teacher local started the school day by showing a one-minute video during morning announcements in all six buildings.
 The video illustrated all of the SRP job titles and how they impact the student day.

 Sue Mietus, editor of the Penfield EA newsletter, The Broadside, dedicated a special edition to honor the district’s SRPs.
-It included thank you messages from the local’s officers and the principals of each building and 13 pages of photographs of their SRPs, with names, buildings, job titles and testimonials from staff members.
-Coffee and cookie celebrations in each building rounded out the day.
+It included thank you messages from the local’s officers, principals of each building and 13 pages of photographs of SRPs, with names, buildings, job titles and testimonials from staff members.
+Coffee and cookie celebrations in each building completed the day.

-“Our SRPs are the glue that hold everything together.
-They really are super and I’m proud to be spearheading this project as a LAP team member this year,” Mietus said.
-NYSUT will send the Penfield EA a basket of Fair Trade goodies to share at their next local meeting.
+“Our SRPs are the glue that holds everything together.
+They really are super and I’m proud to be spearheading this project,” Mietus said.
+NYSUT will send the Penfield EA a basket of Fair Trade items to share at the next local meeting.

-Third place went to Grand Island SRP local in western New York.
-President Linda Lichtenthal had a tough time scheduling the celebration this year because of weather.
-In November many areas in her region were buried in snow and schools were closed.
+Third place went to the Grand Island SRP local in western New York.
+President Linda Lichtenthal had a tough time scheduling the celebration on the designated date.
+In November, many areas in her region were buried in snow and schools were closed.
 Despite the delay, Lichtenthal asked students in the Grand Island Tech Club to engrave pub glasses with the school’s Viking mascot for her membership of more than 250.
 The students learned to use an Epilog Laser Engraver in the process.

-The Port Washington Paras had three members speak at their district school board meeting about how they make a difference in their students’ lives.
-Co-presidents Pat Baglio and Brian Broderick said members Pat Baglio, Linda Cicchette and Lori Leeds chose to address the board members to enlighten them about what SRPs really do.
+Members of the Port Washington Paras spoke at a school board meeting.
+Co-presidents Pat Baglio and Brian Broderick said members Linda Cicchette and Lori Leeds addressed the board members to enlighten them about what SRPs really do.

-A special thank you goes to the West Seneca School District for working so hard to recognize their SRPs.
-Though snowed out twice, the third time was the charm and school administrators, superintendents, and school board members visited each school personally bringing treats to all the support staffers.
-They had fliers in all buildings and made morning announcements thanking SRPs for a great job.
+The West Seneca School District received special mention.
+Administrators and school board members visited each school, bringing treats to all the support staffers.
+They also had fliers in all buildings and made morning announcements thanking SRPs for a great job.